jc01901/YourFootprint-project/README.md

 Hover over the change and click the plus to stage changes Add a comment in the textfield
 Then click the tick at the top bar to commit

+Go to the bottom left blue bar
+There should be rotating arrow to push changes.
+Done.